Ted Hankey: Second world title and final seasons

-In the 2009 BDO World Championship, Hankey revealed close friends and fellow dart players, including O'Shea and Gary Anderson, had told him he needed to "get his act together" if he ever wanted to play top-class darts again.
-He revealed he had been consuming a large amount of alcohol before commencing play and generally not taking himself seriously as a darts player.

-Hankey began the 2009 Lakeside Championships with a first round victory over close friend Brian Woods.
-The scoreline of 3–0 in sets was telling, as Woods had suggested before the match that Hankey would be "lucky to get nil!".
+Hankey began the 2009 Lakeside Championships with a first round victory over close friend Brian Woods with a scoreline of 3–0.
 He then went on to win the Championship, beating his problems with "oche rage" as well as opponents such as former World Champion Walton and England darts team captain Adams, winning the final 7–6 in sets against O'Shea.
 Hankey led 4–2 at the interval, but missed several darts to win the match at 6–5, but he finally closed out the match 3–1 in the final set.